Skip to main content

 As explained before, the hold token uniquely identifies a ticket buyer.
 In other words, it’s very much like a session token.

-This token is stored in the local storage of the user’s browser, to make sure that the user still has the same seats selected after a page refresh (in case of validation errors in the rest of the registration form, e.g.).
+This token is stored in the session storage of the user’s browser, to make sure that the user still has the same seats selected after a page refresh (in case of validation errors in the rest of the registration form, e.g.).

 In some cases, however, you may want to explicitly throw away the current hold token (i.e. the session), and have the ticket buyer start over with a new one.
 To do so, pass in session: 'start' .
 The floor plan will ignore any previously stored hold tokens, and use a new one.